coughingmouse/mau5su5-Romanization/README.md

 * ⟨v⟩, ⟨x⟩ not used

-- mapping /k/ to ⟨q⟩, /-ng/ to ⟨g⟩, /x/ to ⟨x⟩ is unusual in the context of transcription of the sort
+- mapping /k/ to ⟨q⟩ (and /-ng/ to ⟨g⟩) is unusual in the context of transcription of the sort

 ## Design Principles
 * Use bopomofo-based two vowel analysis